plasmoapp/pv-docs/docs/api/index.md

 It's also preferred to the add prefix `pv-addon-` to your addon, but it is not mandatory.

 To access the API, you need to inject `PlasmoVoiceServer` using `@InjectPlasmoVoice`.
-Alternatively, if you're using kotlin, you can use `injectPlasmoVoice` delegate.

 The `PlasmoVoiceServer` will be injected right before invoking `onAddonInitialize`.